ironcore-scrapyard/virtual-controlplane/docs/usage/template.md

 # Template Operator

 The [template-operator](https://github.com/onmetal/template-operator) is used to create derived objects from other Kubernetes objects.
-It is for example possible to create a `Secret` containing the `kubeconfig` from other `Secrets` or `ConfigMaps` which contain the TLS certificates and other information needed to generating a `kubeconfig`.
+It is for example possible to create a `Secret` containing the `kubeconfig` from other `Secrets` or `ConfigMaps` which contains the TLS certificates and other information needed to generate a `kubeconfig`.

 ## Installation